Regulation C9: Professional Doctorates

 1. SCOPE

 1.1 This regulation covers all professional doctorates offered by the University and sets out the fundamental structure of such degree programmes and the requirements to obtain an award.
 Where there are programme specific deviations or exemptions from this or other University’s Regulations, these will be set out in an annex to the relevant programme specification.
-The University considers students on professional doctorate programmes to be research students and, as such, you are covered by the University’s Postgraduate Research Degrees Code of Practice.
+The University considers those on professional doctorate programmes to be postgraduate researchers and, as such, you are covered by the University’s Postgraduate Research Degrees Code of Practice.

 2. ADMISSION